-JW Marriott Makes its Debut in the Luxury Safari Segment with the Opening of JW Marriott Masai Mara Lodge
+JW Marriott makes its debut in the luxury safari segment with the opening of JW Marriott Masai Mara lodge

 JW Marriott Masai Mara Lodge is a 30-minute drive from Keekorok Airstrip and a 25-minute drive from Sekenani Main Gate.

 Bookings for JW Marriott Masai Mara Lodge are now open with prices from $1450 per person, per night (all-inclusive board basis).
-For more information, visit www.Marriott.com.Distributed by APO Group on behalf of Marriott International, Inc..
+For more information, visit www.marriott.com.

 Media Contact: